chillchillchou/DesignStudio_1_Fall2022/README.md

 ### :keyboard: Activity: Upload your changes

 1. Click **Commit to main**.
-1. Click **Push Origin**.
+1. Click **Push origin**.
-1. Wait about 20 seconds then refresh this page for the next step.
+1. Wait about 20 seconds then refresh your site to see your changes.

 </details>